Notes on the linearity defect and applications

-We describe quite concretely the behavior of linearity defect for some sequences involving Koszul modules without assuming anything about the ground ring.
+We describe quite concretely the behavior of linearity defect for some short exact sequences involving Koszul modules without any assumption on the ground ring.
 Firstly, using results in Section \ref{sect_lind_exact_seq}, we can control the linearity defect for certain ``pure" extensions of a Koszul module.
-The first main result of this section is as follow.
+The first main result of this section is as follows.

 \begin{thm} Let $0\longrightarrow M'\xlongrightarrow{\phi'} P' \xlongrightarrow{\lambda'} N' \longrightarrow 0$ be a short exact sequence of non-zero finitely generated $R$-modules where \begin{enumerate}[\quad\rm(i)] \item $M'$ is a Koszul module; \item $M'\cap \mm P'=\mm M'$. \end{enumerate} Then there are inequalities $\lind_R P'\le \lind_R N' \le \max\{\lind_R P',1\}$.
 In particular, $\lind_R N'=\lind_R P'$ if $\lind_R P'\ge 1$ and $\lind_R N'\le 1$ if $\lind_R P'=0$.